Stremio/stremio-addon-client/README.md

 If it detects neither, it will throw an exception (or return an error if using a callback): `errors.ERR_RESP_UNRECOGNIZED`

+Please note, this will apply the `stremio-addon-linter` to lint both add-ons and collections.
+If the linting fails, the `err` will contain `lintResult` property with the exact output from the linter.

 #### `AddonClient.constructFromManifest(manifest, transportName, flags)`